-Distribution on Termination of Trust: On the termination of the Trust, the assets of the Trust will be liquidated and the proceeds distributed to pay the liabilities of the Trust and to establish reserves for the contingent liabilities of the Trust.
-Thereafter, the Trustee will redeem the Units from the Unitholders on a pro rata basis.
-See Item 5.1 - "Terms of Units - Termination of the Trust".
-Residency Requirement: At no time may Non-residents be the beneficial owners of more than 49% of the Units then outstanding.
-Additionally, at no time shall Non-residents hold or beneficially own, directly or indirectly, Units or any other rights or options, including convertible debentures or other securities that may entitle them (conditionally or otherwise) to acquire Units that would result in more than 49% of the Units, at any time, being held or beneficially owned, directly or indirectly, by Non-Residents.
+Residency Requirement: At no time may "non-residents" of Canada (as defined in the Tax Act) be the beneficial owners of more than 49% of the Units then outstanding.
+Additionally, at no time shall non-residents hold or beneficially own, directly or indirectly, Units or any other rights or options, including convertible debentures or other securities that may entitle them (conditionally or otherwise) to acquire Units that would result in more than 49% of the Units, at any time, being held or beneficially owned, directly or indirectly, by non-residents.
 See Item 5.1 - "Terms of the Units - Constraint on Non-Resident Unitholders".
 Eligibility for Investment: Provided that the Trust is a mutual fund trust, the Units will be a qualified investment for Deferred Plans.
 See Item 6 - "Summary of Income Tax Consequences and Eligibility".
 Taxation of the Trust and Unitholders: Subject to various tax considerations (refer to Item 6 - "Summary of Income Tax Consequences and Eligibility"), income (i.e. return on capital) is generally taxed in the hands of a Unitholder as ordinary income, capital gains, or dividends.
 Amounts in excess of the income of the Trust that are paid or payable by the Trust to a Unitholder (i.e. return of capital) are generally non-taxable to a Unitholder (but reduce the Unitholder's adjusted cost base in the Unit for purposes of the Tax Act).
 Subscribers should consult their own professional advisers to obtain advice on the income tax consequences that apply to them.
 See Item 6 - "Summary of Income Tax Consequences and Eligibility".
 Transferability: Subject to exceptions set out in the Trust Declaration, Units are transferable only on the register of Unitholders maintained by the Trustee or by a registrar and transfer agent appointed by the Trustee.
-As well, securities requirements may prohibit or restrict transferability of Units.
+As well, securities laws requirements may prohibit or restrict transferability of Units.
 See Item 10 - "Resale Restrictions".
-Risk Factors: An investment in Units entails a number of risks, including that this Offering is a primarily blind pool offering, that there is no market for Units and a market for Units is not expected to develop; that there can be no assurance that more than the Minimum Offering will be sold; that an investment in Units is an indirect investment in the Properties acquired by the Trust through its ownership in LP Units, and have attached to them various risks of investing in real estate, including changes to interest rates and changes to tenant occupancy levels; environmental risk; competition for real estate properties; risk associated with changes in economic conditions; risks associated with redemptions and retractions of Units; the possibility of conflicts of interest; risks associated with foreign currency controls; and risks associated with changes in income tax regulation.
-These risks are more fully described in Item 8 - "Risk Factors". significant risks in connection with their investments including the total loss of their investment in the Units.
+Risk Factors: An investment in Units entails a number of risks, including that there is no market for Units and a market for Units is not expected to develop; that an investment in Units is an indirect investment in the Properties acquired by the Trust through its ownership of LP Units, and as such, have attached to them the risks associated with investing in real estate generally, such as interest rate risk, to tenant occupancy levels, environmental risks, competition for real estate properties, changes in economic conditions; risks associated with redemptions and retractions of Units; the possibility of conflicts of interest; and risks associated with changes in income tax regulation.
+This Offering is not suitable for Subscribers who cannot afford to assume any significant risks in connection with their investments including the total loss of their investment in the Units.
+These risks are more fully described in Item 8 - "Risk